 3. Use High-Quality Images

 Instagram is a completely visual platform.
-So, if you think you can post grainy, dark, or out of focus product photos and still make sales?
+So, if you think you can post grainy, dark, or out of focus product photos and master how to sell on Instagram?
 Well, you need to think again.

 As reported by Shopify, over half of online shoppers think product photos are more important than information, reviews, and ratings.
 That means you should be prepared to knock your own Instagram photos out of the park.